-Tightness or a feeling of discomfort or fullness in the centre of the chest
+Tightness or a feeling of discomfort or fullness in the center of the chest

 Cardiovascular disorders during the winter season can be prevented.
 Yes, it is possible.
 Please follow the below tips to prevent cardiac disorders.

-Incorporate heart-healthy foods in the diet.
-Food such as fruits and vegetables, fibre-rich whole grains, fatty fish, nuts, legumes, and seeds are loaded with heart-healthy nutrients should be included in the daily diet.
+Incorporate heart-healthy foods into the diet.
+Food such as fruits and vegetables, fiber-rich whole grains, fatty fish, nuts, legumes, and seeds are loaded with heart-healthy nutrients should be included in the daily diet.
 Avoid fatty foods and cholesterol.